adamsjoe/lumiradx_tech_test/README.md

 The tests have been split in to two areas, categories and posts (as per the swagger documentation.)
 Where possible, I have tried to use other APIs as either part of the setup (pre-request in postman-speak) or part of the test.

+Where the Swagger documentation lists multiple return codes, I have tried to cover these also.

 ### Operation Categories ###